DynamicRemo/ng-number-formatter/README.md

 # Demo App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.
-Thus, one can consume the Demo App with in the Repository and can understand the flow of how the Package Works.
+Thus, one can consume the Demo App with in the Repository and can understand the flow of how this Package works.

 ## Development server